Jacques Wertheimer: Early life

-Thoroughbred horse racing
+Career

 Jacques Wertheimer inherited a thoroughbred horse racing operation which he developed into one of the leading stables in France.
 Alec Head trained for the family until his retirement in 1984 but for a number of years continued to act as their bloodstock advisor.
 Head's daughter Criquette took over as trainer and continued to have great success.

 In the 1970s, Jacques Wertheimer boarded his Kentucky-based bloodstock at Hagyard Farm in Lexington, Kentucky.
 Among his broodmares were the French classic winners Dancing Maid, Gold River and Pistol Packer.
 All three are buried at Hagyard Farm.